On Cooperation in Multi-Terminal Computation and Rate Distortion: Analysis

 This, together with \eqref{eq:proofPartiallyIneq1}, \eqref{eq:proofPartiallyIneq2}, \eqref{eq:proofPartiallyIneq3}, and \eqref{eq:proofPartiallyIneq4} shows that $U$ and $W$ satisfy the inequalities of the theorem.

 Until here we have shown that $U$ and $W$ satisfy the inequalities of the theorem, the Markov chains \eqref{eq:rateCPartiallyMarkovs}, and the equation \eqref{eq:proofPartiallyFunction}.

 The last step consists in defining a new random variable $W'$ such that $U$ and $W'$ satisfy the inequalities of the theorem, the Markov chains \eqref{eq:rateCPartiallyMarkovs}, and equality \eqref{eq:rateCPartiallySets}, which completes the proof.
-To do this we need the following definition.

-\begin{definition} [Support set of a random variable]\cite[Definition~6]{SefiTch11} Let $ (V,X) \sim p(v,x) $ where $V$ is a random variable taking values in some countable set $\mathcal{V}=\{v_1,v_2,\cdots\}$.
+To do this we need the following definition. \begin{definition} [Support Set of a Random Variable with Respect to Another Random Variable] Let $ (V,X) \sim p(v,x) $ where $V$ is a random variable taking values in some countable set $\mathcal{V}=\{v_1,v_2,\cdots\}$.
 The support set of $X$ with respect to $V$ is the random variable $S_X(V)$ defined as